wiggleforlife/vatsim-manager/README.md

 * Install and uninstall clients

 ### Planned feature list
-* Consistent naming with the AUR package (`vatsim-manager` on the package, executable and repo)
 * Configure xPilot's AppConfig with user input
 * Keep track of installed clients, versions and paths
   * Disallow uninstalling absent clients